I have lived in Dubai for 15 years, so I’m going to say that I have a fairly good idea on where to stay in Dubai.

 Just a little further along from the Sofitel is the Anantara and this is a super spot with a flare of Asia.
 The lobby is mighty impressive and as you check in to your room enjoy a complimentary chilled Asian inspired drink while you wait.

 I’d recommend you book the lagoon access rooms.
 There is something unique about looking out onto the balcony with the water to your front step, which we really enjoyed.
-If you’re looking for something further unique, check out the villa over the water… there are not many opportunities of this kind of accomodation in Dubai.
+If you’re looking for something further unique, check out the villa over the water… there are not many opportunities of this kind of accommodation in Dubai.

 The pools are amazing and the beach is gorgeous.
 Grab a seat at The Beach House for a sunset drink and enjoy the surrounding tranquility.
 We often bring visitors here for a sunset drink, and if you have kids they will play on the beach as you can safely watch over them.